mo-soliman/Computer-Vision-Deep-Learning-Python/Project 1 - Face Recognition (Static Picture & Live Stream)/README.txt

-In these projects there are two programs, both of them use the opencv dnn model.
+In this project there are two programs, both of them use the opencv dnn model.

 Program 1:
 Detect human face(s) in the given picture and draw a green box around the face(s).